KeckCAVES/homebrew-keckcaves/README.md

 # Using

-These formula can be installed via the raw GitHub URLs, or by cloning this repository locally and installing off the local disk.
+*You must first install Vrui via the vrui.rb formula before installing anything else.*  This is because Homebrew does not yet handle dependency tracking for external repositories.

-*NOTE: You must first install Vrui via the vrui.rb formula before installing anything else.*  This is because Homebrew does not yet handle dependency tracking for external repositories.
+These formulas can be installed in one of two ways: either via the raw GitHub URLs, or by cloning this repository locally and installing off the local disk.

-## Using Raw URLs
+## Option 1: Using Raw URLs

 First you need to get your hands on the raw URL.
 For example, the raw url for the vrui formula is: